 WHAT’S HAPPENING NOW

-The most prominent building to date in the Ferguson Farm development, The Market, will be home to a collection of specialty retailers and artisans including Nordic Brew Works, Tanglewood, a restaurant from owners of Sidewinders, a flower shop, and many others.
+The most prominent building to date in the Ferguson Farm development, The Market will be home to a collection of specialty retailers and artisans.
+So far, several businesses have opened up shop in The Market including Nordic Brew Works, Tanglewood, a restaurant from owners of Sidewinders, and Foxtrot, a brand new fast-casual restaurant right in the middle of The Market.
 The vision behind The Market is to create a vibrant gathering of artisans, restaurants and specialty shops for the west side of Bozeman where people of all ages can dine, shop and enjoy entertainment.